 These patties are healthy, moist, easy to make and delicious; you just can’t stop eating them.
 They look similar to the bulgur and lentil patties I made previously(recipe in the blog, under appetizers and mezes), they have a different texture though, softer and more moist.You can serve them as a starter meze on a bed of lettuce leaves to wrap, or with bowl of olive oil and pomegranate molasses (or some sharp balsamic vinegar) by the side to dip in.
-In South Turkey, it is common to dip these patties to the sauce of stew and casseroles.
-I recently served them by the side of the aubergine, shallots and meat stew and they went down very well, disappeared very quickly
+In Southern Turkey, it is common to dip these patties to the sauce of stew and casseroles.
+I recently served them by the side of the aubergine, shallots and meat stew and they went down very well, disappeared very quickly 🙂

 You can prepare them a day in advance, the flavors get even better the next day.
 Turkish hot pepper paste, biber salcasi, add a wonderful flavor to the patties; you can make your own hot pepper paste here , if you like.
 Add more red pepper flakes if you like it more spicy.
+Traditionally, fine bulgur is used in these patties; if you can’t find fine bulgur, you can use coarse bulgur, which is widely available in supermarkets; in that case, double the hot water amount and cook the course bulgur first in hot water as per the package.

 Serves 8 -10